The page has been translated by Gen AI.

 Persistence off

-After understanding the use case of Redis, if persistence settings are not needed (e.g., session store), it is better to turn that setting off.
+After identifying Redis’s use case, if persistence is not required (e.g., session store), it is advisable to turn that setting off.

 • redis.conf